Please enjoy the blog carnival on Relieving Rheumatoid Arthritis Pain and list your favorite non-medical pain reliever in the comments box!

 Many thanks to all of the fantastic blogs who contributed to this carnival!
 I hope you’ll take time to visit and let them know by commenting.

-Edit: The following entries were made after this page was published, but please do visit and read their valuable posts on this topic!
+Update: The following entries were made after this page was published, but please do visit and read their valuable posts on this topic!

 Tanya’s Gift Guide for Rheumatoid Arthritis Patients at Mom’s Small Victories